 Rest assured that Bora Bora is a very secure location.
 However, when it comes to Bora Bora safety, here are a few things you can keep in mind:

 Cyclones and hurricanes are two other natural catastrophes that might occur in Bora Bora.
-When it comes to man-made disasters, it’s reassuring to know that French Polynesia has never had a terror attack.
+Regarding man-made disasters, it’s reassuring to know that French Polynesia has never had a terror attack.

 Driving in Bora Bora can be risky due to narrow roads, slow pothole repair, and the possibility of flooding during the rainy season, which spans from November to April.

-Apart from a few taxis, a free ferry from the airport, and “Le Truck,” which operates along Bora Bora’s main road, public transit is virtually non-existent.
+Public transit is virtually non-existent except for a few taxis, a free ferry from the airport, and “Le Truck,” which operates along Bora Bora’s main road.

 Bora Bora can get very hot, so dress in light-colored, loose clothing that will allow you to manage your body temperature.

-Whenever you expect to go outside, make sure to apply sunscreen to your skin.
+Whenever you expect to go outside, apply sunscreen to your skin.
 Use reef-safe sunscreen to help conserve Bora Bora’s delicate coral systems.
-Also, remember that you do not want a severe sunburn, especially when you are on an expensive trip.
+Also, remember that you do not want a severe sunburn, especially on an expensive trip.

 Furthermore, stay hydrated to avoid exhaustion and heat stroke, but avoid untreated tap water.
 Water provided by resort restaurants is usually safe, but bottled water is recommended otherwise.